 Count the days carefully!
 Don't just think, "30 days is about a month, I'll subtract three months," or you might get it wrong.
 You want to make sure you start early enough to gather the necessary paperwork.

-If you are not filing jointly with a spouse, however, the timing rules change.
+If you are not filing jointly with a spouse, the timing rules change.
 Conditional residents are allowed to file Form I-751 early or late if the U.S. spouse is deceased, the couple has divorced, the U.S. spouse treated the conditional resident spouse or child in a manner that was abusive or extremely cruel, or being removed from the U.S. would cause the immigrant extreme hardship.
 In such a case, you would also need to request a waiver of the joint filing requirement, and attach documents proving your reason to file solo.

 If you file Form I-751 too early, USCIS will return your application to you and you'll have to refile it.
 This might take several weeks, which will delay your ultimate approval.
+It doesn't mean your application has been "denied," but it is inconvenient.

 If you don't file your I-751 before your conditional resident status expires, your status will terminate automatically and you can be removed from the United States (deported).